ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Language | English | The default language is English, users will have the ability to adjust this if required.
 Default time zone | GMT +10 | The default time zone is GMT +10 however this will be adjusted based on user location.
 Exchange Message Size Limits | Up to 90MB | Default setting.
 Note that message limits may be smaller when sending messages to external mail recipients (can be as low as 10MB).
-Custom Primary SMTP Addressing | first.last@agency.gov.au<br>Usernames are recommended to follow the Universal Principal Name (UPN) format of the user, which is `first.last@<agency>.gov.au`. | The primary SMTP address will be changed from `first.last@<tenant>.onmicrosoft.com` to ensure email continues to function in the same manner.
+Custom Primary SMTP Addressing | first.last@agency.gov.au<br>Usernames are recommended to follow the Universal Principal Name (UPN) format of the user, which is `first.last@{agency}.gov.au` | The primary SMTP address will be changed from `first.last@{tenant}.onmicrosoft.com` to ensure email continues to function in the same manner
 Exchange Online PowerShell | Disabled for standard users | Standard users have no need to access Exchange Online via Powershell

 ### Authentication Policies